 - A sale of covered information

-- A designated request address for consumes to send opt-out requests
+- A designated request address for consumers to send opt-out requests

 - A verified request for an operator’s response to consumer opt-out requests